 Photographically, this subject presents a challenge.
 Fracking takes place below ground; the process involves pumping a mixture of water, sand and chemicals at high-pressure deep underground to break apart rock, and extract natural gas and oil.
 Although the volume of shale gas in the UK that can be technically recovered is unknown, in 2013, David Cameron stated that if just 10 percent of the known reserves were extracted, this would provide the equivalent of the country’s total gas needs for 51 years.

 “Local opposition to fracking is simply being ignored – it’s the most unpopular energy source ever, but it’s being forced on people by the government,” explains Dale Vince, OBE, founder of Ecotricity.

-Fractured Stories offers a unique opportunity for the winning photographer to develop their own creative approach to documenting fracking in the UK.
-Looking beyond the headlines, the series should approach the subject from a new perspective.
+Fractured Stories offers a unique opportunity for Rhiannon to develop her own creative approach to documenting fracking in the UK.
+Looking beyond the headlines, the series will approach the subject from a new perspective.

 The project period will last six weeks, from mid-August to the end of September 2018.